The first post in a series of new and retold stories from my time in Kazakhstan.

-Enjoying pleasant weather, I looked ahead to spot someone pulling a cart full of water bottles along the sandy path.
+Enjoying pleasant weather, I looked ahead to spot someone pulling a two-wheeled cart full of water bottles along the sandy path.
 Suddenly, she stopped.
 Glancing in the direction of her gaze, I saw why.

 A large herd of at least 100 normally docile horses was galloping right for me!
 The other walker had stopped at a safe distance, but I began to panic as I realized I was directly in their path.
 The group was spread so wide and coming so fast that there seemed no escape.
-The noise of their hooves was close enough that I could feel it.
+The thumping noise of their pounding hooves was close enough now that I could feel it.

-After what seemed like minutes but was really about 20 seconds, the last of the horses passed, leaving me breathless.
+After what seemed like minutes but was really about 30 seconds, the last of the horses passed, leaving me breathless.
 I still don’t know what spooked them.
 Perhaps like me, a marathoner, they were just running for the fun of it.
 After all, Kazakh horses are legendary for their long-distance endurance.

-But even if I had a phone, there are times when I like to leave it behind, especially when enjoying a peaceful walk.
+But even if I had owned such a phone, there are times when I like to leave it behind, especially when enjoying a peaceful walk.
 Sure, it’s handy for emergencies, but there are other ways to get help, like asking a neighbor.

 Some stories are best that way.

-Thought question: If a picture is worth 1000 words, what’s a video worth?
+Thought Question: If a picture is worth 1000 words, what’s a video worth?
 Are words worth anything?

 2 thoughts on “Kazakh Tales 1: Surrounded in a Stampede”